leonshiyan/bus-buddy-front-end/README.md

 ## Icebox

-- [ ] Allow users to search schedule using bus route.
+- [ ] Allow users to search schedules using bus routes.
-- [ ] Allow users to find stops using bus route.
+- [ ] Allow users to find stops using bus routes.
-- [ ] Allow users to add bus route to favourite.
+- [ ] Allow users to add bus routes to their favorite.
-- [ ] Implement proximity check so user can locate stops .within certain range.
+- [ ] Implement proximity check so the user can locate stops .within a specific range.
-- [ ] Extend availablility to other provinces.
+- [ ] Extend availability to other provinces.